ll-cb-va/stoplight-tutorial/docs/Tutorial.md

   2. Element order in schema is also controled by actual code order in json file, adjust from there if you want to have a different order
   3. Give one common tag to those endpoints that you want to display together, no need to give a tag to models
   4. If you are trying to create a common component, create one API contains all models and paths.
 Means all content in one file
+  5. If working together, make sure to pull the latest before start and commit/push when you finished.
+Better to work on your own branch.